 At first guess, one would suppose that the shared grief over the death of a child would bring a husband and wife closer together.
 Sadly, the opposite usually applies.
 A major reason for this is that it is normal for people to react to grief in very different ways.
 Some, for instance, will try to offload pain by talking incessantly about it, whereas others feel they can cope only by never mentioning it.
 Put a representative from each group together in marriage and one partner will see the other as a continual depressive influence, like a dead weight on someone barely able to keep afloat, while the other partner thinks he/she is married to someone oppressively cold and distant.
 The tragedy is that each responds to emotional pain in a way that inflames the other’s pain.
 This calls for great love, understanding and perseverance.
 Keep pouring out your heart to God, however, and the trial will be shortened.

-Whilst it is not biblical to live in denial or try to sidestep grief, neither is it biblical to sidestep praise, nor to make grief our home, rather than merely a place we pass through.
+Grief is a part of the victorious Christian life.
+It is a place we visit but we don’t have to live there.
+It is not biblical to live in denial or try to sidestep grief, but neither is it biblical to sidestep praise, nor to make grief our home, rather than just a place we pass through.
+No matter how bad things have been, our loving Lord has good planned for us and wants us to live in hope.
+For encouragement, see Finding Hope When There is No Hope.

 For insight into just how common the shedding of tears is in the Bible, I invite you to glance at the Scriptures listed in Men Crying in the Bible.
 To see all these Scriptures together is quite impacting.